eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

       image_2_path: /uploads/garnier-pool-party-brand-ambassadors.jpg
     video_block:
       video_id:
-  - text_block_markdown: >-
-      ## **2013 \| White House, Partnership for Healthier America & Y&R NY:
-      Drink Up Campaign**

-      The White House, through the Partnership for a Healthier America and Young & Rubican, approached EventNetUSA to design and produce First Lady Michelle Obama’s national Drink Up Campaign launch.
-We conceptualized water games and managed the day of set-up and operations including press requirements for Michelle Obama and Eva Longoria with only a 3-week time frame\!
+  - text_block_markdown: "## **2013 \\| White House, Partnership for Healthier America & Y&R NY: Drink Up Campaign**\n\nThe White House, through the Partnership for a Healthier America and Young & Rubican, enlisted the help of EventNetUSA to design and produce First Lady Michelle Obama’s national Drink Up Campaign launch.
+We conceptualized water games and managed the day of set-up and operations including press requirements for Michelle Obama and Eva Longoria.
+What's most impressive - we did it all within a 3-week time frame\\!
 P.S.
-We have government security clearance.
+We have government security clearance. \U0001F60E"
     single_image_block:
       single_image_path:
     double_image_block: